 How many calories in a vegan banana muffin?

-These healthy vegan banana muffins are what I love to call the 150 calorie muffin.
+These healthy muffins are what I love to call the 150 calorie muffin.
 Per one muffin, you’ll find only 3 grams of fat and just 150 calories.

 - Best Vegan Banana Bread

 - 3 Ingredient Flourless Cookies